SolarNetwork/solarnode-os-packages/mobile-usb-wwan/debian/README.md

 # Packaging

-This section describes how the `sn-pi-mobile-usb-wwan` package is created.
+This section describes how the `sn-mobile-usb-wwan` package is created.

 ## Packaging requirements